UN-OCHA/docstore-site/tests/silk_private.md

 Get terms.
 The `{field_private2}` field in the first result should not be visible at it's private for another provider.

-**Note:** This is not really captured in this test.
-Silk doesn't provide a way to test for the non existence of a field in the result set.

-**@todo:** Add a way to check for missing value in Silk.

 * Accept: "application/json"
 * API-KEY: abcd